sebmerkt/ride-share-compare/README.md

 ### Database

-Install PostGIS.
+Install PostGIS on one of the nodes.
 Create the required table in PostGIS by running

 ```./rolling_deployment/create_database.py```